Blue Blubber Jelly

 The blue blubber jelly actually ranges in color from white to light blue to dark purple.
 Its bell pulses in a distinctive, staccato-like rhythm.

-The blue blubber’s bell can be up to 16 inches wide.
+The bell of this jelly can be up to 16 inches wide.

 In the past, jelly populations were kept in check by predators like sea turtles and jelly-eating fish.
-Due to the reduction of their predators, jelly populations are growing at alarming rates.
+Due to the reduction in the populations of their predators, jelly populations are growing at alarming rates.